- This event has passed.

 The acclaimed Netflix documentary My Octopus Teacher is one example of the project’s approach to ‘multispecies storytelling’ (Haraway, 2016).
 This is an affective, aesthetic and sensorial approach that focuses on connections, embodied experience and interspecies learning to help people see, experience and value the Great African Kelp Forest in new ways.

-In this Q&A Roundtable with the film’s director, Pippa Ehrlich, and other members of the project, we will explore questions about Sea Change’s approach to exploring, researching and communicating about the ‘forest beneath the waves’.
-The conversation will be moderated by Amber Huff (STEPS Centre) and Adrian Nel (University of KwaZulu-Natal).
+In this Q&A Roundtable with the film’s director, Pippa Ehrlich, and Sea Change project members Swati Foster, Carina Frankal and Faine Loubser, we explored questions about Sea Change’s approach to exploring, researching and communicating about the ‘forest beneath the waves’.
+The conversation was moderated by Amber Huff (STEPS Centre) and Adrian Nel (University of KwaZulu-Natal).

 How does the project’s approach diverge from dominant approaches in ecology and marine conservation in terms of underlying assumptions, practices, values and objectives?
 Can embracing ecological alterity and developing meaningful intimacies with the hidden, ‘alien’ and ‘weird’ aspects of nature nourish new ‘kinships’ and new ways of ‘commoning’ of our relations with others?
 What are the impacts of such an approach on public awareness and attitudes towards this marine ecology on one level, and on discourses and practice of conservation?
 Can learning from these approaches help to inform and transform conservation more broadly?